carp-cobain/dapp/README.md

 # Elixir dApp Template

-A dApp template with role-based access control (RBAC) and use case auditing.
+A dApp clean architecture template that has role-based access control (RBAC) and use case auditing.

 ## Setup